TD-Dan/godot_task_server/README.md

 # godot_task_server
-Task Server for running background computations on paraller threads
+Task Server for running background computations in paraller threads

 ## Usage
 copy contents of this repo into your godot project /addons/godot_task_server folder